 Applicants applying for a CPL certificate must be minimum 18 years old.

-Training for CPL includes ATPL theory courses, English radio operator course, and CPL flight instruction.
+Training for CPL includes ATPL or CPL theory courses, English radio operator course, and CPL flight instruction.

 - Theory course

 Theory for the CPL Course includes training in the following subjects: Air law, general aircraft knowledge, flight performance and planning, human performance and limitations, meteorology, navigation, and operational procedures.
-Study books will be in English and the course includes classroom lessons and private studies at home (distance learning).
-Every subject will be completed with a written test in that particular subject.
+Study books will be in English and the course includes classroom lessons and studies at home (distance learning).
+Every subject will be completed with a written test.

 - Radio course

-If you don’t already have a radio operator certificate in English communication, you must accomplish this course and pass the applicable skill test.
+If you don’t already have a radio operator certificate in English communication, you must accomplish this course and pass the applicable test.
 The course includes training in: Operation of aviation radio communication- and navigation equipment, radio waves radiation, frequency spectrum, phonetic alphabet, electronic navigation equipment, emergency procedures, and exercises in transmission and reception of English speaking air traffic communication.
-The course ends with a written test, a test in reception of English speaking air traffic communication, and a test in the Morse alphabet.
+The course ends with a written test, a test in reception of English speaking air traffic communication.

 - Flight instruction

 Practical flight instruction includes minimum 25 hours of dual flight instruction (with instructor).
 If you don’t already have night rating, you must accomplish 5 hours of night rating flight instruction.
-Practical instruction is normally performed in small 2 or 4 seat aircrafts with retractable undercarriage and adjustable propeller, and these are more advanced aircrafts, than the types of aircraft typically used for PPL flight instruction.
+Practical instruction is normally performed in small 2 or 4 seat aircrafts, with retractable undercarriage and adjustable propeller.
+These aircrafts are more advanced, than the aircrafts typically used for PPL flight instruction.

-A CPL license can be extended with e.g. instrument rating, multi-engine aircraft types, and ATPL certificate.
+A CPL license can be extended with e.g. instrument rating, multi-engine aircraft types, and ATPL license.

 ATPL = Airline Transportation Pilot License.

-Certificate privileges and conditions.
-The ATPL certificate gives you the same rights as a PPL or a CPL license.
-Moreover, as an ATPL holder you have the right to serve as commander or co-pilot in any aircraft you are qualified on, also in commercial air operations.
+The ATPL license gives the same rights as a PPL or a CPL license.
+Moreover, as an ATPL holder you obtain the right to serve as commander or co-pilot in any aircraft you are qualified on, also in commercial air operations.

-CPL license and greater flight experience with minimum 1500 hours as pilot.
+CPL license and great flight experience with minimum 1500 flight hours as pilot.